bizbudding/wampum-popups/README.md

 # Wampum Popups
 A lightweight but flexible WordPress popups plugin utilizing [oiubounce](https://github.com/carlsednaoui/ouibounce).
 * Use a simple shortcode (or PHP function) to create 1 or more popups (or slideups) throughout your website
+* Popup types include exit itent, timed, link, and button
+* Automatically works with WordPress galleries (when set to link to file or attachment page)
-* Stores an expiring cookie in the browser so it won't continue to display after a user closes it
+* Default exit intent and timed popups store an expiring cookie in the browser so it won't continue to display after a user closes it
 * Various options allow fine-tuning (see below)
 * Easy plugin updates in the WordPress Dashboard via [GitHub Updater plugin](https://github.com/afragen/github-updater)